USPS is growing its workforce, but a ‘retirement wave’ may be coming soon, watchdog warns

 The agency’s aging workforce persists across the country.
 In more than 92% of its 63 districts, at least a third of all craft employees will be eligible to retire within the next five years.

-These numbers exceed but bear resemblance to a similar trend happening across the broader federal workforce.
+These numbers exceed, but bear resemblance to a similar trend happening across the broader federal workforce.

-About 14% of federal employees were eligible in November 2023, and almost another 3% will reach retirement age this year.
+About 14% of federal employees were eligible to retire in November 2023, and almost another 3% will reach retirement age this year.
 Within the next decade, about 45% of federal employees will be eligible to retire.

 USPS accelerated hiring during the worst of the COVID-19 pandemic when the agency faced persistent short-staffing (Source; USPS OIG)